DBCDK/serviceprovider/doc/README.md

 A swagger specification is generated for the API, and the unit tests checks that it is valid.

+## Travis

 # Contributing

+## Workflow

+Use github for issue-tracking, pull-requests, and deployment

+We use semantic versioning.

 ## Tests

 The apitest `npm run apitest` sends a bunch of test-requests to the server, and diff the result with a previous result.
 The server has to be running during this.